jonhammer/gpt-neteng/README.md

 [![GitHub stars](https://img.shields.io/github/stars/jonhammer/gpt-neteng)](https://github.com/jonhammer/gpt-neteng/stargazers)

 ## Description
-GPT-NetEng is the first AI-powered Network Engineer that can troubleshoot and configure live network devices on its own, with or without human guidance along the way.
+GPT-NetEng an AI-powered Network Engineer that can troubleshoot and configure live network devices on its own, with or without human guidance along the way.

 ## Features
 - Real-time AI-driven troubleshooting and configuration of actual network devices